binaryphile/sales.diditbetter.com/pages/how_it_works.md

 Add2Exchange to meet their sync needs.
-For mobile device and smartphone users, our sync solutions benefit those who want to synchronize Exchange public folders to the personal folder which is where it needs to be in order for the mobile device\'s sync software to get to it.
+For mobile device and smartphone users, our sync solutions benefit those who want to synchronize Exchange public folders to the personal folder which is where it needs to be in order for the mobile device's sync software to get to it.

 Consider our solutions if you are an IT consultant, value added provider, or network/systems integrator who recommends or supports